 Should a team lose a player, for whatever reason, he cannot come back to play for any other team that season.
 The team losing a player will be given a replacement player, chosen by the league, that was not in the draft as long as that player is of an equal or less skill level to the player he is replacing.
 The player cannot be above the skill level of the player being replaced.
 Once a replacement player is confirmed, the player being replaced cannot come back during that season (including playoffs).
 All replacements are the decision of the league.

 The player(s) involved will need to return their previous team shirt back to the league and will be given a new team shirt.
-All players will not have a choice on the number printed on the back of their new shirt.

 Playing With Less Than Full Roster